-Five ways to maintain consistent brand messaging.
-Hi, guys, I’m Syama Meagher, CEO of Scaling Retail.
-And when it comes to launching your business, it can be all too simple to forego some of the basic fundamentals of how to maintain a strong brand identity.
-Now, when we think about brand messaging and brand identity, sometimes we can forget that while you might start off and launch with a website, that how you choose to communicate your business across your social media platforms, across your packaging, even how you have your voicemail set to your business, can all contribute to cohesive and consistent branding.
+When it comes to launching your business, it can be all too simple to forego some of the fundamentals of how to maintain a strong brand identity.
+With brand messaging and brand identity, sometimes we can forget that while you might start by launching a website, you need to communicate your business across your social media platforms, across your packaging… even your voicemail.
+All of these can contribute to cohesive and consistent branding.

-Now, we’ve all heard this in the past, it takes about six different consumer touch points in order to really close the sale.
-And that really, also, means in terms of your branded communication, right, and that strong, brand strategy.
-So, also think about how this translates onto all of your printed assets.
-That means your postcards, any of your bounce-back materials – I love what some people are doing these days in terms of catalog advertising and postcard advertising – as well as what this means for any of your other paid social or paid digital.
-How that all translates together and relates to your campaigns are going to be a critical point of inflection for you as you start to understand what’s working for you and what isn’t working for you.
-Later down the road, it’ll help you define and refine what those platforms are and what they should look like.
+We’ve all heard this in the past, it takes about six different consumer touchpoints to close the sale.
+That means your branded communication and that strong brand strategy translate onto all of your printed assets.
+This also applies to your postcards and any of your bounce-back materials, in addition to your other paid social or paid digital items.
+How that all translates together, and relates to your campaigns, is going to be a critical point of inflection for you as you start to understand what’s working for you and what isn’t.
+Later, it’ll help you define and refine what those platforms are and what they should look like.

-All right, guys, if you have any questions about how to pull together your brand strategy, you’re looking for an agency to come in and help you define that communication platform, please send us an email to email@example.com.
-We build brands, we launch websites, and we can help you define and launch your communication strategy.
-While you’re waiting to hear back from us, make sure you follow us on Instagram, YouTube, Facebook, Twitter.
-I am where you are.
-All right, guys, talk to you soon.
-Thanks.
-Bye.
+If you have any questions about how to pull together your brand strategy, or you’re looking for an agency to come in and help you define that communication platform, please send us an email at firstname.lastname@example.org.
+We build brands, we launch websites, and we can help you define and launch your communications strategy.

 Part of maintaining consistent brand messaging means your social media accounts are always on point and on brand!
 Here’s a FREE DOWNLOAD to help you get it right: “5 Ways to Maintain Consistent Brand Messaging”.